 Tips and Tricks about Alternative Lenders

-Small businesses should look at alternative financing companies, like Financing Solutions (www.financingsolutionsnow.com), because these companies don’t use the federal government but from private investors.
+Small businesses should look at alternative financing companies, like Financing Solutions (www.financingsolutionsnow.com), because these companies don’t use cash from the federal government but from private investors.
 Therefore, lending standards can be more lenient.

 Financing Solutions will ask for bank statements and recent tax returns.
 We will also run a credit check.
 However, unlike banks, we will give you a decision in 48 hours or less.

 Most small business owners nowadays just bypass the bank and go right to the alternative finance company because they don’t have time to waste.
-A Financing Solutions line of credit requires only a 600 or better credit score, costs nothing to set up and takes about 24-48 hours to get in place.
+A Financing Solutions line of credit requires only a 630 or better credit score, costs nothing to set up, and takes about 24-48 hours to get in place.

 1 Work to separate your personal finances from your small business financing.